sigsum/log-go/doc/setup.md

 createtree -admin_server=localhost:6962 -tree_type PREORDERED_LOG
 ```
 The `PREORDERED_LOG` type means that entries already have indices (and
-hence order) assigned passed to Trillian, which is needed because
+hence order) assigned when passed to Trillian, which is needed because
 the secondary node replicates the tree at the primary node, and it's
 the primary node that determine the order of entries.
 That is also why
 the secondary node doesn't need a trillian sequencer.

 ## Primary node

-The primary node need its own key pair.
+The primary node need its own signing key pair.
 Either generate a key using
 `sigsum-key gen -o KEY` (which generates a new keypair, stores the
 unencrypted private key in the file `KEY` and corresponding public key
 in `KEY.pub`).
 This uses openssh keyfile formats, and is equivalent to